jdanielsnyc/Minesweeper/README.md

 # ND-Minesweeper
-# Just your average game of minesweeper with an extra dimension or five tacked on.
+# A twist on the classic video game Minesweeper, where users can play in any number of dimensions.
 Made for MIT's 6.009 programming course.